pmhahn/pmhahn.github.io/_posts/2021-11-12-python-3-11-argparse.md

 ## Sub-commands

-[argparse.ArgumentParser.add\_subparsers()](https://docs.python.org/3/library/argparse.html#sub-commands) can be used to group several commands into one super-command, which is probably best known from `svn` or `git`.
+[`argparse.ArgumentParser.add_subparsers()`](https://docs.python.org/3/library/argparse.html#sub-commands) can be used to group several commands into one super-command, which is probably best known from `svn` or `git`.
 This becomes tricky as soon as you have *global* options and options per *sub-command*, as they cannot be intermixed: The later must come after the sub-command name!
 This for example prevents the migration of `ucr` from `getopt` to `argparse` as the former allows this intermixing.

-Be aware that Python 3.7 introduced a backward incompatible change in behavior: Previously when `argparse.ArgumentParser.add_subparsers()` was used and no sub-command was specified, the parser terminated the process with showing the `–help` output.
+Be aware that Python 3.7 introduced a backward incompatible change in behavior: Previously when `argparse.ArgumentParser.add_subparsers()` was used and no sub-command was specified, the parser terminated the process with showing the `--help` output.
 Python 3.7 introduced the option `required`, which defaults to `False`.
 To get the old behavior you have to explicitly specify `required=True`.